liamhv31/Projects/Phishing Investigations/Snapped-Phish-ing-Line.md

 <img width="596" height="305" alt="image" src="https://github.com/user-attachments/assets/6c26825f-3c7b-448e-a8f1-1865b8ffc443" />

 This was a bit overwhelming, and I wasn't sure where to begin looking.
-All I know is that I needed to fins an email address.
+All I know is that I needed to find an email address.
 Thankfully, there is a very powerful and helpful tool called `grep`.
 When combined with some regex, this should help us tremendously.
 I need to search through every file in the `office365` directory, including all of the subdirectories, for email addresses.
 This means I need to use grep **recursively**.
 This can be achieved with the `-R` flag.

 I'm also using a long and somewhat complex regex pattern to find email addresses: `[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}`.
 If I just grep regex normally, it uses **Basic Regular Expressions (BRE)** by default.
 This is a bit older and harder to work with since some characters are treated as literals, and more things need to be escaped compared to modern regex.
 By using the `-E` flag, that tells grep to use **Extended Regular Expressions (ERE)**.
 This is more aligned with modern regex that we're used to.